If you were surprised at the PPP loan amount you received, is there anything you can do about it?

 My PPP loan is too small.
 What should I do?

-Unfortunately, there is little you can do about this.
+Unfortunately, once you’ve signed loan documents, there is little else you can do.

 You are welcome to return the funds in full, as long as it’s before May 18.
 However, you will likely not be allowed to apply for another PPP loan—each business is only allowed to receive one PPP loan.
 You can speak to your lender to start the process of returning your loan.